isurumanoddev/Django_project_1/README.md

 ## Tech Stack:

 Python

 Django Web Framework

 HTML/CSS

 JavaScript

 Bootstrap (Front-end Framework)

-SQLite (for development, other databases can be integrated for production) How to Contribute:
+SQLite (for development, other databases can be integrated for production)

+How to Contribute:

+## How to Contribute:

+Contributions to the StuddyBud project are welcome.
+If you want to contribute, follow these steps:

+Fork the repository and clone it to your local machine.
+Set up the development environment and install the necessary dependencies.
+Create a new branch for your feature or bug fix.
+Implement your changes, and ensure they follow the project's coding standards.
+Write tests for your code to maintain code quality.
+Commit your changes and push them to your forked repository.
+Create a pull request to the main repository, explaining the changes you made and why they are valuable.